zoolu-got-rhythm/dijkstras-algorithm-ts/README.md

 const dijkstrasResultsLookUpTableFromA = dijkstrasAlgorithm(graphB, "a");

 // output will be:
-const resultsTableExpected: DijkstrasResultsTableMap = {
+const dijkstrasResultsLookUpTableFromA: DijkstrasResultsTableMap = {
     a: { shortestDistanceFromNodeX: 0, previousVertex: null },
     b: { shortestDistanceFromNodeX: 2, previousVertex: "a" },
     c: { shortestDistanceFromNodeX: 12, previousVertex: "f" },